SFTMedia/SFT-Cogs/README.md

-# PickleRick-SFTCogs
+# SFTCogs
-Cogs made mostly by Blue for SFT related systems.
+Cogs made mostly by Blue (blalp made a few) for Red Discord Bot, mainly for use of SFT related systems.

+## Installation
+Our repo requires the libraries in `requirements.txt` in order to work properly, you can install them by running `pip3 -r requirements.txt`.

+## Contact
+If any of these cogs don't work feel feel to open an issue or create a #support ticket in our discord -> https://discord.gg/sft

+## Credits
+bluetigeresw, blalp